 Congress voted \$80 million to get the National Aeronautics and Space Administration into orbit, This is to cover: research and development (\$50 million) construction and equipment (\$25 million) salaries (\$5 million).
-In addition NASA will receive NACA's \$101 million 1959 funds, and another \$117 million which will be transferred from the Department of Defense,
+In addition NASA will receive NACA's \$101 million 1959 funds, and another \$117 million which will be transferred from the Department of Defense, appropriation approval through the legislative mill.

-The legislators slipped a rider into two appropriation bills, which requires NASA to get new authorization for funds each year, in addition to getting appropriation approval through the legislative mill.
 Rider proponents finally settled for authorization approval for next year only.
 Meanwhile, the Senate moved quickly to confirm nomination of the two-man team named by the President to run the new space organization-Thomas Keith Glennan, director, and Dr. Hugh Dryden, deputy.